PixelFarm1/FS25_ImageToField/README.md

 ## How to use
 1. Make sure that you have a clean field mask.
-There can be no mistakes in it or you will get a bad result.
+There can be no mistakes in it or you will get a bad result or errors from the program.
 Common mistakes are: stray white pixels in non-field areas or black pixels in white areas.
+Too little space between 2 field boundarys (drive an imaginary 1x1 pixel size tractor along all field borders of the mask, if you cannot pass -> fix that area).

 2. Run the .exe from the latest release (or main.py if you want more work)